jg-rp/python-liquid2/docs/migration.md

 # Migration guide

-Liquid2 adds features, changes the syntax of Liquid templates and changes the template engine's Python API.
-Liquid2's default syntax and semantics are mostly backwards compatible with version 1 and, by extension, Shopify/Liquid.
+Liquid2 adds features, subtly changes the syntax of Liquid templates and changes the template engine's Python API.
+This is not "Python Liquid version 2", but a Python implementation of "Liquid2".

+At the moment, Liquid2 is one man's attempt at making Liquid "feel" and behave like a "proper language".
+Its default syntax and semantics are mostly backwards compatible with [Python Liquid](https://github.com/jg-rp/liquid) and, by extension, Shopify/Liquid.

 ## Approach to compatibility and stability

-With [Python Liquid version 1](https://github.com/jg-rp/liquid), our primary objectives were render behavior stability and Shopify/Liquid compatibility, in that order.
+With [Python Liquid](https://github.com/jg-rp/liquid), our primary objectives were render behavior stability and Shopify/Liquid compatibility, in that order.
 Later we introduced `liquid.future.Environment`, which sacrificed some stability for greater Shopify/Liquid compatibility as Shopify/Liquid and our understanding of it changed.

 Now, with Python Liquid2, render behavior stability is still the top priority, but the default environment deliberately deviates from Shopify/Liquid in several ways, "fixing" and adding often requested features that Shopify can't due to their large user base and the technical debt that comes with it.

 In most cases these fixes and features are backwards compatible with Shopify/Liquid, requiring little or no modification to legacy Liquid templates.
-To ease transition from legacy templates to Liquid2 templates we include a `liquid2.shopify.Environment`, which is configured to include some legacy tags that didn't make it in to the default environment.
+To ease transition from legacy templates to Liquid2 templates, we include a `liquid2.shopify.Environment`, which is configured to include some legacy tags that didn't make it in to the default environment.

 ### Why is render stability so important?

 When developing a conventional website, for example, templates are developed along side application code.
 Template authors and application developers might be different people or different teams, but templates are known at deployment time, and all templates can probably be parsed upfront and held in memory.
 In this scenario it's a pain if your template render engine introduces behavioral changes, but it's manageable.

 Python Liquid caters for situations where templates change and grow with an application's user base.
-Not only can templates change after the application is deployed, but the number of templates could be huge, far more than can be expected to fit in memory at one time.
+Not only can templates change after the application is deployed, but the number of templates could be huge, far more than can be expected to fit in memory all at once.

 Behavioral stability is essential when application users are responsible for maintaining templates.
 It is impractical or unreasonable to expect authors to update their templates on demand.

-Whether shopify/Liquid compatibility is important to you or not, if you’re developing a multi-tenant application where users are responsible for maintaining templates, you should seriously consider building in an opt-in upgrade path for template authors to transition to updated syntax and features.
+Whether shopify/Liquid compatibility is important to you or not, if you're developing a multi-tenant application where users are responsible for maintaining templates, you should seriously consider building in an opt-in upgrade path for template authors to transition to updated syntax and features.

 ## New features